Basic Computer Skills

-- Free Computer Skills Training: This covers much of the same material as the PC series but is on the Web.
-There are also excellent sections on Career Development and Workplace Development (things such as preparing for a job, resumes and cover letters etc).
+- Free Computer Skills Training covers much of the same material as the PC series but is on the Web.
+There are also excellent sections on Career Development and Workplace Development such as preparing for a job, resumes, and cover letters.

-- Take a FREE computer class @ the Library.
+- Take a computer or technology class at the Library.

 - Adult Education Center: 337-217-4220 (Summer classes only)